How to Use Location Based SMS Marketing (Examples Included)

 Why use location-based advertising?

 Simply put: A lot of people own smartphones.
-In fact, SMS statistics show 7.1 billion people worldwide are projected to use smartphones in 2024.
-Traditional advertising channels worked when people were glued to their T.V. or radios — nowadays, people are glued to their smartphones.
+In fact, SMS statistics show 7.4 billion people worldwide now use smartphones.
+Traditional advertising channels worked when people watched T.V. or listened to radios — nowadays, people check their smartphones constantly.
 You need to meet them where they are and serve valuable content.
 When location-based advertising is done right, it’s hyper-valuable because it’s deeply contextualized to a person’s unique experience.
+Implementing a location based marketing strategy can significantly enhance your marketing efforts by leveraging geofencing to drive higher conversion rates and increase foot traffic for brick-and-mortar stores.

 Is location-based marketing effective?

 Statistics show more than eight out of ten marketers (84%) are using location-based marketing in some way.
-The majority of these marketers (52%) are using location-based advertising to personalize their customer experience and create hyper-engaged audiences.
+The majority of these marketers (52%) are using location-based mobile marketing and advertising to personalize their customer experience and create hyper-engaged audiences.
+When used as part of a broader SMS marketing strategy, it can help brands send timely, useful texts instead of generic promotions.

-MarTech data shows 83% of marketers feel their campaigns are more effective with location-based advertising.
+MarTech data shows 83% of marketers feel their business text messaging campaigns are more effective with location-based advertising.
 The same amount see higher response rates when they use location-based advertising.
 Also, 74% of marketers see an improved return on investment, and 70% see an increased lift.

 Strategies for location-based advertising with SMS